COOKING VS. BAKING: 4 KEY DIFFERENCES

 IS BAKING HARDER THAN COOKING?

 Baking isn’t necessarily harder than cooking.
 It really comes down to your preferences in the kitchen.
 If you enjoy precision and consistency, then you may find baking to be easier for you.
-But if you enjoy flexibility and creative freedom in your dishes, you might find that cooking comes more naturally to you.
+If you enjoy flexibility and creative freedom in your dishes, you might find that cooking comes more naturally to you.

 EXPLORE MAYTAG® RANGES

-DISCOVER ADDITIONAL COOKING TIPS AND TRICKS FROM MAYTAG BRAND
+DISCOVER MORE FROM MAYTAG BRAND

 -

-Best Oven Rack Placement for Baking & Roasting Learn why oven rack placement matters and the right oven rack position for baking bread or cookies, roasting vegetables or chicken, broiling salmon and more.
+Best Oven Rack Placement for Baking & Roasting Learn why oven rack placement matters and the right oven rack position for baking bread or cookies, roasting vegetables or chicken, broiling salmon and more. -

-How to Cook & Bake Without an Oven Learn about many different ways to cook without an oven, including cooking with microwaves, stovetops, dutch ovens and more, and get some meal ideas too.
+How to Cook & Bake Without an Oven Learn about many different ways to cook without an oven, including cooking with microwaves, stovetops, dutch ovens and more, and get some meal ideas too. -

 What Is a Convection Oven?
 Learn what a convection oven is and compare the benefits of convection vs. conventional ovens.
 Our guide will help you find the right oven for your home.